 What is FIRSTMATH?

-FIRSTMATH is a study of novice teachers’ development of mathematical knowledge for teaching and the influence of previous preparation, school context and opportunities to learn-on-the-job, on that knowledge.
-FIRSTMATH will explore the connections between what teachers bring with them when they enter teaching and what is learned on the job as it concerns knowledge, skills and curricular content; and the degree to which standards, accountability and other similar mechanisms operate to regulate the support that beginning teachers of mathematics receive during their first years of teaching, and how this connects to teaching practice and pupil learning.
+More specifically, FIRSTMATH explores the connections between what teachers bring with them when they enter teaching and what is learned on the job as it concerns knowledge, beliefs, skills, and curricular content.
+It also examines the degrees to which standards, accountability, and other similar mechanisms operate to regulate and the support that beginning teachers of mathematics receive during their first five years of teaching, and how this connects to teaching practice and pupil learning.

 - How do teachers with 0, 1, 2, 3, 4 or 5 years on the job compare on their knowledge of mathematics content, mathematics pedagogy, pedagogy, mathematics-related beliefs and on their views on enacted mathematics teaching practice?